FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 In this guide, you'll learn to set up FerretDB with [StackGres](https://stackgres.io/) on Kubernetes using Pulumi.

-_This is based on a previous blog post on [how to run FerretDB on top of StackGres](https://blog.ferretdb.io/run-ferretdb-on-stackgres/)._

 ## Pulumi as your IaC tool

 Pulumi empowers DevOps professionals and developers to manage infrastructure using different programming languages.